Tinram/GitHub-Repo-Summary/README.md

 ## Background

-I often miss 'issues' as they are posted.
+I often miss 'issues' as they are posted in my repos.
 This script provides a concise overview of my repos, sorting by 'issues' in the first table column.

 ## Usage

 1. Clone the repository or extract the file archive into a suitable directory in the server's web directory.
-2. On *nix servers, set appropriate file ownership on this directory.
+2. On *nix servers, set appropriate file attributes for the directories and files
+    + e.g. a directory called *ghrs* on Debian-based distros:
+    `sudo chown -R userx:www-data ghrs/ && chmod 770 ghrs/ ghrs/css ghrs/classes && chmod 660 ghrs/ghrs.log`
 3. Edit */config.php*: change `<username>` in line 9 to a real GitHub account name.
 4. View */index.php* in a browser.